Other than death of a loved one, few things are more disorienting than making the shift from being cared for by your parents to caring for them.

 “It depends,” is not a great answer but it’s usually the right one.

 When we asked caregivers where they would most like to get help and information, they mostly told us that they’d like more help from people in their situation – from their friends and community.
 But most people enter into this life phase without a community into which they can connect, ask for advice, and share support.
-Over the past two years, through Daughterhood Circles, we’ve observed that connection to others leads to empowerment, which is often just the ability to accept your own judgment as good enough.
+One of the constant themes we’ve observed in our Daughterhood Circles, is that connection to others leads to empowerment, which is often just the ability to accept your own judgment as good enough.

 Here are some of pieces of wisdom I hear most often from Daughterhood Circle Leaders.